SerialdesignationV-collab/Scirpts/README.md

 # USE THIS AT YOUR OWN RISK!
 - some of them are obfuscated and some aren't.
-# Updating this later cuz im lazy...
+# Not gonna lie but this will be having sounds so search the names if you want to